 1 bunch kale, rinsed, patted dry and cut into small slices

-1 jalapeno, cut into small circles, lightly fried in a little canola oil
+1 jalapeño, cut into small circles, lightly fried in a little olive oil